Nausea & Vomiting Due To Chemotherapy

 The effects of chemotherapy vary with each child

-The effects of chemotherapy vary with each child and the dose they receive.
+The effects of chemotherapy vary with each child and the dose and type of chemotherapy they receive.
 A medicine that makes one child very ill often has no effect on another child.
 Because the effects vary so much, how to manage nausea and vomiting also varies from one child to another.
 Your child's healthcare team will work out a specific plan for your child.

 What is the treatment for nausea and vomiting in my child due to chemotherapy?